 The computer is used to pre-determine which gear you want to shift to (for example, if your revs are rising and you are accelerating, it assumes you want to go to a higher gear) and also to control a number of other aspects such as shifting points and shift speed.

 There is no torque converter and the power delivery can be very smooth and uninterrupted.
 This is why dual-clutch gearboxes are perfect for many sports cars.
 Porsche’s PDK, Mercedes-Benz’s 7G-DCT or Audi’s S-Tronic are the perfect examples.
+Such technology allows for small SUVs/MPVs like the Mercedes GLA 200 and Mercedes GLB 200 to have quick accelerations.

 However, it’s not all good news.
 The chase for lowers emissions and the best fuel economy have made many manufacturers offer dual-clutch gearboxes in cars that are far from any performance application.
 VW has been doing this with their DSG for more than a decade now.